 When faced with drunk and striking actors during shooting “The Smell of Us”, it seemed like this project was about to fail.
 Instead of giving up or postponing the shoot, Larry Clark rewrote the second part of that movie and finished it.

-When we worked on the Aside Magazine in 2011, Mobile Safari would crash if you used more than one webfont – nobody knew why, we only knew that this killed our beautiful design ideas.
-Instead of giving up, we switched to a combination of webfont and system font – and saved the project.
+When we worked on the Aside Magazine in 2011, Mobile Safari would crash if you used more than one web font – nobody knew why we only knew that this killed our beautiful design ideas.
+Instead of giving up, we switched to a combination of web font and system font – and saved the project.

 Take as long as it takes

 You can’t always be as flexible, some projects just take longer than expected.
 That should not be a reason to quit.
 The Aside Magazine was scheduled to take us 6 weeks, we only released it 10 months after we estimated this timeframe.
-We were just really bad at guessing workload back than.
+We were just really bad at guessing workload back then.

 The good news: There was nothing bad in releasing it later, not pushing too hard helped us to release a quality product, instead of a fast one.
 Giving projects the time they need while remaining flexible is a great juggle – but worth it if it works out.